Chinese sun and moon mirrors: Cross-cultural parallels

 The Chinese use of burning-mirrors has parallels in other civilizations, especially to produce ritual "pure fire", used as the source for lighting other fires.

 Burning-mirrors were known to the Greeks and Romans.
 Archimedes supposedly set fire to the Roman fleet with burning-mirrors in 212 BCE, when Syracuse was besieged by Marcus Claudius Marcellus.
 Plutarch's (c.
 1st century CE) Parallel Lives account of Numa Pompilius (r.
 715-673 BCE) records the Vestal Virgins using burning-mirrors to light the sacred fire of Vesta.

 If it (the fire) happens by any accident to be put out, … it is not to be lighted again from another fire, but new fire is to be gained by drawing a pure and unpolluted flame from the sunbeams.
 They kindle it generally with concave vessels of brass, formed by hollowing out an isosceles rectangular triangle, whose lines from the circumference meet in one single point.
 This being placed against the sun, causes its rays to converge in the centre, which, by reflection, acquiring the force and activity of fire, rarefy the air, and immediately kindle such light and dry matter as they think fit to apply.

 The striking contemporaneity of the first burning-mirror references in Chinese and European literature, probably indicates the spread in both directions of a technique originally Mesopotamian or Egyptian.

 In ancient India, the physician Vagbhata's Ashtānga hridayasamhitā mentions using burning-mirrors twice, to grind certain drugs on it, and to cauterize a rat bite wound.

 Abu'l-Fazl ibn Mubarak's history of the Mughal emperor Akbar (r.
 1556–1605) records a pair of sacred sun and moon stones: Hindi sūryakānta "a crystal burning lens used to light the sacred fire" and chandrakānta (Sanskrit candrakānta "beloved by the moon") "a moonstone that drips water when exposed to moonlight".

 At noon of the day, when the sun enters the nineteenth degree of Aries, the whole world being then surrounded by its light, they expose to the rays of the sun a round piece of a white and shining stone, called in Hindi sūryakānta.
 A piece of cotton is then held near it, which catches fire from the heat of the stone.
 This celestial fire is committed to the care of proper persons. …There is also a shining white stone, called chandrakānt, which, upon being exposed to the beams of the moon, drips water.

-Owing to the similarities of Chinese yangsui and fangzhu mirrors with Indian sūryakānta and candrakānta stones, Tang proposes a trans-cultural diffusion from China to the Mughal Empire.
+Owing to the similarities of Chinese and fangzhu mirrors with Indian sūryakānta and candrakānta stones, Tang proposes a trans-cultural diffusion from China to the Mughal Empire.